-How many accidents with USPS trucks happen each year?
+How many vehicle accidents with USPS trucks happen each year?

-What is the major cause of accidents with a USPS mail truck?
+What is the major cause of vehicle accidents with a USPS mail truck?

 If I am hit by a USPS truck, what happens?
 How is it different from a regular car accident in Illinois?

-In ordinary car accidents in Illinois, the law that will control your path to recovery is Illinois state law and how its Courts have developed that law.
-When a car accident involves an employee of the USPS inside one of their trucks, federal law, namely, the Federal Tort Claims Act, will be the law that will procedurally guide the case.
-The Federal Tort Claims Act imposes different requirements when filing a claim or lawsuit.
+In ordinary vehicle accidents in Illinois, the law that will control your path to recovery is Illinois state law and how its Courts have developed that law.
+When a vehicle accident involves an employee of the USPS inside one of their trucks, federal law, namely, the Federal Tort Claims Act, will be the law that will procedurally guide the case.
+It imposes different requirements when filing a claim or lawsuit.

 I was hit by a USPS mail truck, do I need a lawyer?